musana-engineering/musana.engineering.github.io/_posts/2024-06-14-platform-engineering-on-k8s-part2.markdown

     - name: approve
       suspend: {}

-       # Extract data from the JSON payload of the incoming webhook HTTP post
+       # Extract data from the JSON payload of the incoming webhook HTTP POST
       parameters:
         - src:
             dependencyName: webhook